Civilian-dev/assemble/README.md

   () => ({ foo: true }),
 )
 // ➥ Param { a?: boolean, b?: boolean, one?: boolean, two?: boolean }
 // ☝️ All function prop types are merged into one

 mixedAssembly({})
 // ➥ Returns { a: boolean, b?: boolean, foo: boolean, one: boolean, two?: boolean }
 // ☝️ Given assemblers provide `a` and `one` so they're no longer optional
+// 💁‍♀️ Note `foo` wasn't in prop types but is inferred from the inline function

 mixedAssembly({ b: true })
 // ➥ Returns { a: boolean, b: true, foo: boolean, one: boolean, two?: boolean }
-//                        ☝️ `b` is given so its prop type is narrowed to a literal
+// ☝️ `b` is given so its prop type is narrowed to its literal value (true)
 ```

 ---